Postgraduate Research Handbook

 Welcome to the History Department and to the Graduate Programme in History.
 We hope that your period of study in the Department will be rewarding, intellectually stimulating and happy.
 We are looking forward very much to working with you during your programme of study.

 The Warwick History Department is a large and broadly-based research community with a high international reputation in British, European, Global and Comparative American history.
 The Department supports four major research centres: the Centres for Early Modern and Eighteenth-Century Studies, Global History and Culture, European History and History of Medicine.
 Strong core research groups in British social history, the history of gender and sexuality, science and technology, and Renaissance and early modern British and European history complement the Department’s other strengths in the modern history of Germany, Eastern Europe and Russia; we also have a strong cohort of historians of the Middle East, East and South Asia, and Africa.
 The Department includes a unique concentration of US, Caribbean and Latin American historians of a high international reputation.

 The History Department provides a lively and friendly environment for graduate study.
 In addition to any formal programmes you are following, there is an array of research seminars and informal reading groups in the Department, and in the Faculties of Arts and Social Sciences, in which we hope you will participate.
-You can also avail yourself of opportunities for training and development in the Faculty of Arts and our Doctoral Training Centres.
+You can also avail yourself of opportunities for training and development in the Doctoral Training Centres and our Faculty of Arts.
 Your most direct contact with the staff is likely to be with your research supervisor, but please feel free to approach any member of staff who may be able to help you with your work.

 Professor Mark Knights